Dads In The Delivery Room – What NOT To Do

 Complain

-There is nothing – let me repeat – NOTHING-that you could possibly be experiencing right now that is worse than what your wife is going through.
-If you try to complain that you're hungry, remember that your wife hasn't been able to eat either and won't be able to eat until after the baby comes.
+There is nothing – let me repeat – NOTHING-that you could possibly be experiencing right now that is more uncomfortable than what your wife is going through.
+If you try to complain that you're hungry, remember that your wife hasn't been able to eat either and probably won't be able to eat until after the baby comes.
 If you're tired, remember that she hasn't slept well for weeks or even months.
 Even if your arms and back are sore from standing with her all day and holding her leg up all night, remember that she is HAVING YOUR CHILD.
 She's here too.
 She's going through this too.
 And quite frankly, she's going through a lot more than you are.

 Eat Smelly Food